SANDAG/ABM/src/asim/configs/README_configs.md

 ---
 Tour mode choice
-* added coefficients to template that were missing: `cost_coef`,
+* added coefficients to template that were missing: `cost_coef`, FIXED (COT_COEF WAS NOT NEEDED, REPLACED WITH COEF_INCOME BASED CALCULATION)
 * changed expression to include the following coefficients and changed the actual coefficient to `coef_one`: `c_wacc`, `c_wegr`, `c_rel_inb`, `c_rel_oub`, `c_fwt`
   - these were causing crash because they were defined in the pre-processor, but were listed as actual coefficients
 * commented out lines in _tour_mode_choice.csv_ that were missing constants defined:
-  - `coef_hhsize`
+  - `coef_hhsize` FIXED
   - `coef_walkTime` (This one will be a little more complicated because it is derived on c_ivt, but varies by purpose.
 Implementation will probably have to include it as a fixed coef in the coef files.
 Using placeholder for now because without walktime, lots of tour modes were walk.)
+FIXED
 * there were a couple coefficients that I think were just typos.
-They were used in defined in tour_mode_choice, but defined differently in coef files:
+They were used in defined in tour_mode_choice, but defined differently in coef files: FIXED (THEY WERE TYPOS!THANKS)
   - `coef_age[1624,4155,5664]p_[sr2,sr3]` instead of `coef_age[1624,4155,5664]_[sr2,sr3]`
   - `coef_age65pl_sr2` instead of `coef_age65p_sr2`
   - `coef_age65pl_sr3p` instead of `coef_age65pl_sr3`
   - `coef_age[1624,4155,5664]_sr3p` instead of `coef_age[1624,4155,5664]_sr3`
   - `coef_female_sr3p` instead of `coef_female_sr3`
 * changed nesting structure in tour_mode_choice.yaml to match UEC.
 Set all nesting coefs to 0.5 in coeffs file (also matches UEC).
 Should be double checked.
 * `coef_income` was missing.
 Used to calcualte cost_coef in pre-preocessor.
 Added to template and coefs files and set to arbitrary value of 0.05.
 Needs to be addressed!!
+FIXED
 * Changed parking cost to use `hparkcost`.
 Expressions available for both on and off peak parking, but only one hourly parking cost is available in the landuse file, so they evaluate to the same value
   - same in trip mode choice
 * `tour_type` is not yet decided when calculating logsums, so used df.get() function and set default to 'work'.
-  - Same with `tour_category`, although default varied cause it was used in multiple places
+  - Same with `tour_category`, although default varied cause it was used in multiple places (GOOD TO KNOW)
-* Added `coef_income` to _tour_mode_choice_coefficients.csv_ and set to arbitrary value of 0.5 and fixed to true
+* Added `coef_income` to _tour_mode_choice_coefficients.csv_ and set to arbitrary value of 0.5 and fixed to true FIXED
 * Copied `cost_share_[s2,s3]`, `vot_threshold_[low,med], maz_walk_time` from xborder model to tour_mode_choice.yaml.
 Should these be moved to (common) constants?
 * `df.transponderOwnership` is not recognized in the preprocessor since there is no Transponder model yet implemented.
 Setting `ownsTransponder` to 1 for now.
   - same in trip mode choice
 * `walk_time_skims_[out,in]` need to use the walktime skims, but we don't have that.
 Putting placeholder in for now based on `SOV_TR_L_DIST * 3 / 60`
-* `milestocoast` was not defined, replaced with arbitrary value of 5
+* `milestocoast` was not defined, replaced with arbitrary value of 5, TBD: CANNOT FIND THE VALUE OF THIS VARIABLE ANYWHERE MYSELF
   - applied in trip mode choice too
 * All of the bike logsums and availability stuff is not defined. commenting out for now.
 * None of the AV related constants are defined.
 Commenting them out in prepreocessor for now or adding placeholders where unavoidable